AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices

 However, the accuracy of such measurement is critical to the subsequent estimation process as discussed in~\cite{pegoraro2024jump}.
 Since low-cost sensors available on commercial cellular devices are often inaccurate, our approach considers $v^{\rm tx}$ to be unknown, i.e., it relies on the sole wireless signal.
 Still, our algorithm can readily incorporate a reliable estimate of $v^{\rm tx}$ from an \ac{imu}.
-We demonstrate this in \secref{sec:imu-exp-results}, showing that \ourname{} is more accurate when only using the wireless signal, but external \ac{imu} measurements enhance its reliability when some multipath components are undetected.

-In the following, we focus on estimating the target Doppler frequency under the nuisance due to the \ac{cfo}, \ac{po}, and the TX motion.
+This is demonstrated in \secref{sec:imu-exp-results}, where we show that \ourname{} is more accurate when only using the wireless signal, but external \ac{imu} measurements enhance its reliability when multipath components are momentarily undetected.
+Next, we focus on estimating the target Doppler frequency under the nuisance due to the \ac{cfo}, \ac{po}, and the TX motion.
 Hence, we assume that the RX can detect and separate the $M$ multipath components and extract their phase across time.
 To this end, the \ac{to} can be compensated for by obtaining \textit{relative} delay measurements with respect to the \ac{los}, as done in~\cite{pegoraro2024jump}.